Maaacs/Spaceship-Dracula-Colors/README.md

 - Execution time of the last command if it exceeds the set threshold.
 - Optional AWS now supports aws-vault ([aws-vault](https://github.com/99designs/aws-vault))

+## Linux Version

+An exclusive version for Linux is being developed.
+If you are installing on Linux right now, skip to the steps in this repository [`Space Ubuntu`](https://github.com/Maaacs/space-ubuntu).

 ## Requirements